board nominating and governance committee

 The purpose of the Board Nominating and Governance Committee (the “Committee”) of the Board of Directors of Chevron Corporation (the “Corporation”) is:

-- To assist the Board of Directors in defining and assessing qualifications for Board of Director membership and identify qualified individuals;
+- To engage in succession planning for the Board of Directors, assist the Board of Directors in defining and assessing qualifications for Board of Director membership and identify qualified individuals consistent with qualifications approved by the Board of Directors;

 - To assist the Board of Directors in organizing itself to discharge its duties and responsibilities properly and effectively;

-- To assist the Board of Directors in ensuring proper attention and effective response to stockholder concerns regarding corporate governance;
+- To assist the Board of Directors in devoting appropriate attention and effective response to stockholder concerns regarding corporate governance;

 - To assist the Board of Directors in fulfilling its oversight responsibility for the Corporation’s broad enterprise risk management program by periodically assessing and responding as appropriate to risks that may arise in connection with the Corporation’s governance structures and processes; and